slatedocs/slate/source/includes/metype/_publisher_login.md

     }
 window.addEventListener("message", listenToLogin, false);
 ```

-### Listening to metype to initiate login
 * Parent window should have an event listener listening to event message.
 * Metype will post data with `metype_login` action in event's data.
 This should initiate login
-* An example is show here.
+* An example is shown here on the right.